Wyre Forest School are holding a general election!

 During election day, pupils will give some qualities to persuade voters to vote for them.
 Here are some of the qualities last year’s council said they felt were important to being a school council member:

 - Good listening

 - Being helpful

 During a meeting, the children have the opportunity to discuss a range of topics in a safe and supporting environment.
-Here at Wyre Forest School, we ensure our pupils have a voice, and this is one of the many ways we listen.
-The representatives on the School Council understand it is important to express viewpoints confidently whilst listening and responding in a respectful way.
+Here at Wyre Forest, we ensure our pupils have a voice, and this is one of the many ways we listen.
+The representatives on the school council understand it is important to express viewpoints confidently whilst listening and responding in a respectful way.
 A member of staff will support the children in discussions but ensure it is the pupils voice that is heard.
-Each meeting has minutes noted which are passed on to the Senior Leadership Team.
+Each meeting has minutes noted and passed on to the Senior leadership team.